Utilities

 Staff also provide support to the Water and Sewer Advisory Committee, an appointed board responsible for making recommendations related to management of the Water and Sewer Fund.

-Visit the water and sewer services page for details on billing; bulk water and hydrant meter rentals; and starting or stopping service.
+Visit the Water and Sewer Billing and Service page for details on billing; bulk water and hydrant meter rentals; and starting or stopping service.

-The Water Treatment Plant takes water from the Eno River, cleans and disinfects it, then pumps it to residents.
-For more information, see the Water Treatment Plant page on this website.
+Water Treatment Plant — This plant takes water from the Eno River, cleans and disinfects it, and then pumps it to residents.
+Annually, the plant changes its disinfection method for one month as required by the state for cleansing of the distribution system.
+For more information, see the Water Treatment Plant page.

 The Eno River is the water source for the Hillsborough community.
-Water from the Eno River is drawn from three sites, which are located in the Upper Neuse River watershed.
+Water from the Eno River is drawn from three sites located in the Upper Neuse River watershed.
 The Eno and these three sites are considered surface water, natural water that has not penetrated much below the ground.

 Lake Ben Johnston